Table tennis: Over 250 young players billed for Junior Championship | ExBulletin

 He expressed his gratitude to some individuals and collaborating entities who contributed to the formation of the sport.

-The deserved winners of the event will take home medals, trophies, cash prizes, souvenirs and certificates, among other things.
+The deserved winners of the event go home with medals, trophies, cash prizes, souvenirs and certificates, among other things.

 |